linlogge/stockmarket/README.md

 This is a full-stack stock market simulation application featuring a web frontend, a Rust backend, and a Flutter mobile app.
 It is designed as a monorepo, containing all applications within the `apps` directory.

+The production Frontend-Web-App can be found at [https://stockmarket.sigmunczyk.de](stockmarket.sigmunczyk.de)

 ## Features

 - **Cross-Platform**: Access the application via a modern web app or a native mobile app for iOS and Android.